cogini/mix_deploy/README.md

 `systemctl restart #{service_name}`.

-`sudo_deploy`: Create an `/etc/sudoers.d/#{ext_name}` file allowing the deploy user to start/stop/restart the the app using sudo.
+`sudo_deploy`: Create an `/etc/sudoers.d/#{ext_name}` file allowing the deploy user to start/stop/restart the app using sudo.
 Default `false`.

-`sudo_app`: Create an `/etc/sudoers.d/#{ext_name}` file allowing the app user user to start/stop/restart the the app using sudo.
+`sudo_app`: Create an `/etc/sudoers.d/#{ext_name}` file allowing the app user user to start/stop/restart the app using sudo.
 Default `false`.

 Set `restart_method` to `:systemd_flag`, and the library will generate an additional unit file which watches for changes to a flag file and restarts the main unit.
-This allows updates to be pushed to the target machine by an unprivilieged user account which does not have permissions to restart proccesses. `touch` the file `#{flags_dir}/restart.flag` and systemd will restart the unit.
+This allows updates to be pushed to the target machine by an unprivileged user account which does not have permissions to restart processes. `touch` the file `#{flags_dir}/restart.flag` and systemd will restart the unit.
 See `mix_systemd` for details.

 ### Environment vars